otator/reading-notes/class-09.md

 <br>

-there are many other fields such as file fields to upload a file to the form, and submit button to submit the form once the user clicks on the enter key.<br>
+there are many other fields such as file field to upload a file to the form, and submit button to submit the form once the user clicks on the enter key.<br>

 ### Form Validation
 html5 added validation to the input fields so that it shows warning message to the user if he forget to fill a filed, and the form won't be submitted if the field is requires input. to achieve that add the *require* attribute with 'attribute' value to the required fiele.<br>